allenfrostline/Parallel-Job-AI/chat.md

 July 18, NIcky

 See tex-files/eoq. for an update on the inventory models.
 If something is not clear, let me know.

+---

+July 21, Allen

+Thanks for the `eoq.tex`, now I'm much more clear about this problem.
+As for the codes, I've made some generalization.
+Please see the file `models` in which I add three scripts:

+1. `qlearning.py`: the general tabular model
+2. `frozenlake.py`: the frozen lake problem
+3. `inventory.py`: the inventory problem

+2 and 3 are using the general model written in 1.
+I hope I'm not missing anything important -- at least the optimal policy for the frozen lake problem seems pretty good.